yyx990803/zoomerang/README.md

 ## Installation

 Zoomerang.js is packaged with UMD so you can use it with most existing module systems.
-It's also registed as a Bower/NPM/Component package so you can use it with your preferred tools:
+It's also registered as a Bower/NPM/Component package so you can use it with your preferred tools:

 ``` bash
 $ component install yyx990803/zoomerang